RSC stages Mantel's Wolf Hall /Bring Up the Bodies - reviews

 Jeremy Herrin directs Nathaniel Parker as King Henry VIII and Ben Miles as Thomas Cromwell.
 At the Swan Theatre, Stratford Upon Avon until 29 March.

-"Transferring a winning novel to stage is difficult, but doing it with two - and succeeding - is a special feat," says Michael Billington in The Guardian.
+What the critics like"Transferring a winning novel to stage is difficult, but doing it with two - and succeeding - is a special feat," says Michael Billington in The Guardian.
 Poulton has done an outstanding job in turning the books into two epic three-hour plays that make for a gripping piece of narrative theatre and an exhilarating experience.

 This Tudor double-bill is "splendidly entertaining and at times deeply touching", says Charles Spencer in the Daily Telegraph.
 Herrin's fleet staging grips throughout, and the destruction of Anne Boleyn in the second play proves splendidly dark and gripping.